AndOrangutan/quboid-nvim/README.md

 #### Bloat (Totally deserves to be this high up haha)

+#### Code Runner

+- [michaelb/sniprun](https://github.com/michaelb/sniprun) - A neovim plugin to run lines/blocs of code (independently of the rest of the file), supporting multiples languages.

 #### Colorschemes

 - [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Create Neovim themes with real-time feedback, export anywhere.